Seed Germination Tests

 -

-After several days, check to see if the seeds have sprouted.
+After several days, check to see if they have sprouted.

 -

-Count the seeds that sprouted and calculate the percentage that sprouted
+Count the seedlings that sprouted and calculate the percentage that sprouted

 The Old Fashioned Way